-From deploying automated solutions to understanding the value and power of your employees' stories and insights, let's examine how to make your social media recruitment content stand out, and the actionable steps you can take to ensure your content moves the needled in terms of sourcing the right candidates to help your company grow.
+From deploying automated solutions to understanding the value and power of your employees' stories and insights, let's examine how to make your social media recruitment content stand out and the actionable steps you can take to ensure your content moves the needle in terms of sourcing the suitable candidates to help your company grow.

 Automate processes where possible

 Even though you want your social media recruitment content to have a personal touch and ring with authenticity and transparency relative to your employer brand, it’s important to embrace the advantages today's marketing technologies provide and automate as many processes as possible to allow more time to focus on content creation and strategy.

 Whether you deploy a social media management platform like HootSuite to schedule, publish, and review post-performance, or whether you use a content management system like HubSpot where you can share blog posts, email campaigns, or other pieces of recruitment content with the click of a mouse, automating the processes whereby you release content better equips you to think about content strategy in a holistic manner.

 Utilizing some kind of marketing or social media automation solution will also provide the ability to edit, revise, or even compose new social content via mobile devices while on the go.
 This level of agility and the capability to work remotely will provide the flexibility necessary to remain one step ahead of the competition.

 Speaking of thinking about social recruitment content holistically, creating a monthly content calendar provides a clear, coherent strategy of not only how your content fits together or conveys a narrative or reinforces your employer branding and brand personality, but it also makes it easier to identify areas where you need to create content, curate content from existing sources, or engage in collaboration with other departments or members of your team.